 Tip #2: Co-washing

-Skip your next shampoo and instead, rinse your scalp and hair with warm (not hot) water.
+Skip your next shampoo and instead, thoroughly rinse and massage your scalp and hair with warm (not hot) water.
 Apply conditioner to your ends and rinse.
 To read more on this method called co-washing, click here.

 Tip #3: Use apple cider vinegar